microsoft/vscode-docs/docs/copilot/getting-started-chat.md

 ## Improve your code understanding

 So far, you used Copilot to generate code suggestions.
-Next, you'll use Copilot to help you with code understanding.
+Next, you use Copilot to help you with code understanding.
 For example, you might be learning a new programming language, or you're jumping into a new code base.

 ![Video that shows using the Chat view to explain a code fragment and refactor it to not use recursion.](./images/getting-started-chat/copilot-chat-add-docs.gif)